OBSERVATORY IMPROVEMENT DISTRICT

-- SOCIAL ISSUES: Problems associated with homeless or displaced people are dealt with in a holistic way.
+- SOCIAL DEVELOPMENT: Problems associated with homeless or displaced people are dealt with in a holistic way.

 - HERITAGE: OBSID works together with the Observatory Civic Association to ensure that the historic character of Observatory is respected, and that public spaces, including parks and the village green, are well-maintained and safe.